 -

-Voltage accuracy up to microvolt level, ensuring capture of instantaneous voltage changes.
+Voltage measurement accuracy to microvolt level, ensuring capture of the instantaneous IR drop at the moment of current pulse application.

 -